feron-tech/movement/README.md

 * **iperf3** forward and reverse TCP tests, for measuring  throughput.
 * **speedtest**, for measuring latency, download and upload speed.
 * **HTTP transfer** file download (GET) and upload (POST) using the ```curl``` package, for measuring throughput in both directions.
+* **Video Streaming** :new:, i.e. playing a video from a remote server (youtube or standalone server), for measuring various quality of service and experience indicators.
+The VLC client has been selected to be the core of our video testing tool, thanks to the availability of an extensive open API/library which exposes various video streaming parameters and performance indicators.
+Currently, the tool is able to automatically stream both YouTube videos (using a parser) and videos stored to dedicated servers.
+Various video quality levels (including 1080p) and network caching configurations are being supported.
+The tool enables the capture of a set of application-level quality of service/experience indicators, such as:
+  * video playback initiation latency,
+  * number of (potential) video stalls,
+  * progress of video playing time vs. the actual time,
+  * application bit-rate.

 The extension is developed in Python (python 2 is currently fully tested and validated) and uses the _subprocess_ module to call the external command-line applications.
 Back-end public or private server applications are required for executing the experiments (e.g. iperf3 server, HTTP server, etc.).